 The important options are:

-- Name – the name you wish to give the named range
+- Name: The name you wish to give to the named range

-- A Workbook level named range can be used in a cell or calculation by using only its name.
+- A Workbook level name can be used in a formula by using only its name.

-- A Worksheet level named range must use the name of the sheet and the name of the name range if it is used outside the sheet in which the named range is held.
+- A Worksheet level name must use the name of the sheet and name if it is used outside the sheet in which the name is held.

-- Refers to – the range of cells (or can be a calculation) which you want to name.
+- Refers to: The range of cells (or calculation) we want to name.

-Using the example in the screenshot above, any time =namedRange is used, it is equivalent to entering =Sheet1$A$1:$H$10.
+Using the screenshot above as an example, any time =namedRange is used, it is equivalent to entering =Sheet1!$C$4:$C$7.

 Creating relative named ranges